zhiwenh/delib/README.md

 # Delib

-Simple Ethereum framework for DApps and smart contract management
+Simple Ethereum framework for DApps and contract management.

 Delib's features include:

   * A promise based library that provides the core abstractions needed for building DApps on Ethereum.
-  * CLI that lets you compile, build, deploy, call methods, and get events from smart contracts.
+  * A CLI for contract management.
+It lets you compile, build, deploy, execute methods, and get event logs.
   * Option to automatically estimate your transaction gas costs for contract deployment and methods.
   * The saving of deployed contract addresses to use or reference later.
-  * The ability to create/unlock Ethereum accounts with the library and CLI
+  * The ability to create/unlock Ethereum accounts with the library and CLI.

 ## Table of Contents
   * [Requirements](#requirements)